jirkapok/GasPlanner/README.md

   * Unify dive settings and default settings
 * Add CNS and OTU calculations
 * Add option to define deep stops
-* UI tweaks
-  * Add to dive info: average depth, nodeco limit and total deco, if any
-  * Add option to reduce plan table only to list of stops
-  * Add button to apply max dive time and max depth in to simple depths

 ## Donate